-38 Paragraph 5.6.1 of FRS 109.
+&lt;sup>39 Paragraph 5.6.1 of FRS 109.

-39 See paragraphs IE111 (Reclassification from Amortised Cost to FVOCI - Any gain or loss arising from a difference between the previous amortised cost and the fair value at reclassification date is recognised in OCI) and IE112 (Reclassification from FVOCI to Amortised Cost - Accumulated impairment previously recognised in OCI is reclassified from OCI to Loss Allowance in the Balance Sheet) of FRS 109 (Illustrative Examples).
+&lt;sup>40 See paragraphs IE111 (Reclassification from Amortised Cost to FVOCI - Any gain or loss arising from a difference between the previous amortised cost and the fair value at reclassification date is recognised in OCI) and IE112 (Reclassification from FVOCI to Amortised Cost - Accumulated impairment previously recognised in OCI is reclassified from OCI to Loss Allowance in the Balance Sheet) of FRS 109 (Illustrative Examples).

-FRS 109 C&M at Initial Recognition C&M at Reclassification Date Tax treatment in reclassification YA FVTPL Amortised Cost 42 / FVOCI 43 Financial asset on revenue account Any impairment loss recognised in the P&L at reclassification date will be allowed as a deduction, to the extent that the amount is in respect of a credit-impaired debt instrument Tax adjustment is required to disregard the impairment loss that is made in respect of non-credit-impaired debt instrument44 Financial asset on capital account Any impairment loss recognised in the P&L at reclassification date will not be allowed as a deduction Tax adjustment is required to disregard all impairment losses, regardless of whether the debt instruments are credit-impaired or not credit-impaired
+FRS 109 C&M at Initial Recognition C&M at Reclassification Date Tax treatment in reclassification YA Amortised Cost / FVOCI FVTPL Financial asset on revenue account Any gain or loss recognised in the P&amp;L at reclassification date will be taxed or allowed as a deduction, even if it is not realised No tax adjustment is required Financial asset on capital account Any gain or loss recognised in the P&amp;L at reclassification date will not be taxed or allowed as a deduction Tax adjustment is required to disregard such gain or loss.
+FVTPL Amortised Cost / FVOCI Financial asset on revenue account Any impairment loss recognised in the P&amp;L at reclassification date will be allowed as a deduction, to the extent that the amount is in respect of a credit-impaired debt instrument Tax adjustment is required to disregard the impairment loss that is made in respect of non-credit-impaired debt instrument Financial asset on capital account in the P&amp;L at reclassification date will not be allowed as a deduction